 - Disconnect the hoses from the pressure ports.
 Replace the pressure port caps and tighten adequately to seal caps.
 Do not overtighten. - Replace the service valve top caps finger-tight and then tighten with a wrench to adequately seal caps.
-Do not overtighten. - Replace control box cover and install screws to secure cover. - Restore power to unit at disconnect if required. - Configure thermostat per the thermostat installation instructions and set to desired mode and temperature.
+Do not overtighten. - Replace control box cover and service panel and install screws to secure panels. - · Restore power to unit at disconnect if required. - Configure thermostat per the thermostat installation instructions and set to desired mode and temperature.